Welcome to The Electronic Money Association (EMA)

 We are the trade body representing the interests of e-money issuers and innovative payment service providers including payment institutions, open banking providers and crypto-asset providers across the EEA.
 The EMA provides members with a forum to share issues that impact new means of payment, and provide a means for pursuing these to resolution.
 The association has been involved in negotiating payment-related European Directives, regulations and in implementing legislation.
 We develop industry good practice in areas of compliance, customer service and enable the sharing of know-how.

 We have provided a voice for the industry with government, public bodies, businesses and consumer groups.
 The EMA has been privy to the evolution of innovative payments from small niche offerings to a growing sector that is offering alternatives for payments to consumers and businesses alike.

 The Electronic Money Association meets and takes its decisions in plenary.
 All members have equal say in discussions, in the activities of the association and in the decision-making process.
-A number of subcommittees meet to address specialist issues, and report their findings into the plenary sessions.
+Subcommittees meet to address specialist issues, and report their findings into the plenary sessions.
 Day to day activities are undertaken by the secretariat, which is appointed by members.

-The association elects its officers annually, a chairman who presides over meetings, a chief executive who is responsible for the business of the association and a minutes secretary.
+The association elects its officers annually.
+Officers include; a chairperson who presides over meetings, a chief executive who is responsible for the business of the association and a minutes secretary.

 Chief executive – Dr Thaer Sabri